13 Essential ELL Strategies to Support Students (with Classroom Examples)

 At the vocabulary level, you can also give students access to resources such as thesauruses and encourage them to use these in their own time.
 Additionally, there are plenty of online resources such as this one for synonyms and antonyms.

 As we know, some students prefer to learn with visual aids.

 Imagery is particularly useful for ELL students as they can struggle to really connect with the language when it’s presented on a page or in the spoken word.
 Imagery helps to solidify meaning and reassure students that they are following the language correctly.

 The great thing about visual aids is that you can encourage their use in just about any situation.

 Want to teach past perfect tense in English?
-Use a timeline to help students visualize the location of the event in terms of time, and encourage them to do the same.
+Use a timeline to help students understand how the event is situated in time.

 Reading a Shakespeare play in English?
 Encourage your students to create their own storyboard as they progress in the plot, using great websites such as StoryboardThat.